tribolil/afasimakker/README.md

 npm install
 ```

-(Beware that if an error occurs when trying to install the depedency, navigate to the webiste of [Node.js](https://nodejs.org/en) to download the package manually and restarting the development environment.
-Then install npm in the terminal again in the terminal)
+(Note that in case of an error occurring when trying to install the depedency, navigate to the webiste of [Node.js](https://nodejs.org/en) to download the package manually and restart the development environment.
+After this, remember to reinstall npm in the terminal).

 #### 5. Run